MarCrafting/Echoes-of-the-Lost-Tongue/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/w/marcrafting/echoes-of-the-lost-tongue)
 ![GitHub contributors](https://img.shields.io/github/contributors/marcrafting/echoes-of-the-lost-tongue)

-## Disclaimer
-Unfortunately, the AnkiConnect API is designed to run as a local server within the Anki app, which means it requires the Anki app to be open and listening at http://localhost:8765.
-There is no way to bypass this requirement entirely, as AnkiConnect is tightly coupled with the Anki desktop application.
-Please follow the steps provided below to ensure our game runs without errors.

 ## Anki Setup
 1. Download Anki
    * Head over to [Anki's download page](aaps.ankiweb.net) and click "Download" to get Anki on your computer.